 JOYCE WIELAND "SLEEPING GODDESS" DRAWING, 1982

-Joyce Wieland (1931-1998) was one of the most accomplished and versatile Canadian artists of the 20th century.
-Emerging on the Toronto art scene in the early 1960s, Wieland's impact is both lasting and extensive.
-Throughout her career Wieland explored the politicized role of women, the body, nationalism, and intimacy using a variety of mediums.
+Joyce Wieland (1931–1998) was one of the most accomplished and versatile Canadian artists of the 20th century.
+Emerging on the Toronto art scene in the early 1960s, she would explore the role of women, the body, nationalism and intimacy in a variety of mediums throughout her career.

 Questions about this piece?
 Contact us or call +1.416.704.1720

 “Sleeping Goddess (Study for Venus of Scarborough)”

 Signed, dated, and titled with an inscription by the artist

 Note: This work is sold framed.
 Additional images available upon request.

 - Where does the inventory ship from?